You Ain't Goin' Nowhere: 1971 version

 Although Dylan had recorded "You Ain't Goin' Nowhere" in 1967, he didn't release a version of the song until 1971's Bob Dylan's Greatest Hits Vol. II album.
 On September 24, 1971, Dylan re-recorded three Basement Tapes-era songs for inclusion on this compilation—"You Ain't Goin' Nowhere", "I Shall Be Released", and "Down in the Flood"—with Happy Traum playing bass, banjo, and electric guitar, as well as providing a vocal harmony.
 Traum notes that these songs "were very popular songs ... that [Dylan] wanted to put his own stamp on."
-Author John Nogowski has described the 1971 version of "You Ain't Goin' Nowhere" as having a "joyus delivery."
+Author John Nogowski has described the 1971 version of "You Ain't Goin' Nowhere" as having a "joyous delivery."

 Heylin has concluded that Dylan took a lot more time and care over his third revision of the song's lyrics in 1971 than he had done back in 1967.
 The lyrics of the 1971 recording differed significantly from the Basement Tapes version, and featured what Heylin describes as "riddles, wisely expounded", such as, "Buy me some rings and a gun that sings/A flute that toots and a bee that stings/A sky that cries and a bird that flies/A fish that walks and a dog that talks."
 The 1971 lyrics also make mention of the film Gunga Din, while Genghis Khan (who was mentioned in the earlier version) is now accompanied by his brother Don.
 These revised lyrics also name-checked guitarist Roger McGuinn of the Byrds, and played upon a mistaken lyric in the Byrds' cover version of the song from three years earlier (see below).

 The 1971 version of "You Ain't Goin' Nowhere" was later released on the compilations The Essential Bob Dylan (2000) and Dylan (2007), although the latter album's liner notes erroneously state that it is the 1967 version.